-I wanted the feeling of paper to be an important aspect of the design process, since it's a material that resonated with me.
-So I did experiments using paper to see how this could feel.
+I wanted the feeling of paper to be an important aspect of the design process, since it's a material that I wanted to integrate into the style.

 Character: Lady with a Jungle Skirt